 - create renewed relationships

-This work will not be possible if Indigenous peoples are still under colonial control.
-For that reason, the systems and institutions of the dominant society must act as allies instead of instruments of control.
-Supporting Indigenous self-determination is part of reconciliation and key to addressing the cycle of intergenerational trauma.
+This work will not be possible if Indigenous peoples continue to be under colonial control.
+For that reason, the systems and institutions of the dominant society must decolonize their approaches and Indigenize their policies, services, and supports.
+Supporting Indigenous sovereignty is part of reconciliation and key to addressing the cycle of intergenerational trauma.

 According to clinical psychologist Lori Haskell, the following is needed to create healing for Indigenous peoples in Canada: